traefik-workshops/traefik-microsoft-workshop/module-3/readme.md

 To manage an API application using API Management services, we will need to do the following:

 1. Create an API object for the Hub APIM service to manage.
-2. Create an API Access object to control which group has access to this API.
+2. Create an API Plan and API Catalog Item object to control which group has access to this API.
 3. Update the Ingress definition for the application to bind it to the newly created API.

 Let us promote **customer-app** API application to be managed by API Management services.